Updated on by Sarina

-As a dressmaking substance that everyone loves, Rayon is quite popular in the fashion world.
+As a dressmaking material that everyone loves, Rayon is quite popular in the fashion world.
 All of us have a top or dress in Rayon which is very drapey, soft and nice to look at.
 But do we all know what is Rayon and How is it different from all the other textiles you get in a textile showroom?
 Read on to find out more.

 What is Rayon ?

 Rayon is a fabric made from regenerated cellulose fiber.
 The fact that Rayon is called Artificial Silk (faux silk for some) tells you a lot about Rayon.
 It is a fabric made with a semi-synthetic fiber made from cellulose that is very similar to silk – its drape, softness all similar to silk.
 After all, it was manufactured during the 1880s, as a cheap alternative to silk.

 You get a little confused at classifying Rayon because it is neither a fully natural fabric like cotton nor a fully synthetic one like Nylon.
 It falls somewhere in between.
 You can call it a Man-made fabric.

 Rayon is one of the oldest manufactured fibers, made from natural resources.
 By 1920s this fabric was fully acquired by Dupont company and people fell in love with this silk-look-alike versatile and inexpensive fabric.

 Different Varieties of Rayon